Woman smiling by shopping cart filled with organized boxes for bulk buy success.

 • Freezer space

 Consider investing in clear storage containers for bulk dry goods.
-These help you see what you have and protect foods from pests.
+These help you see what you have and protect food from pests.
 Stackable containers make the most of vertical space in your pantry.

 Understanding Expiration Dates